Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Your location dramatically affects what foundation coverage is available and how urgent it is to act.

 Florida has unique sinkhole risks.
-Florida law requires all residential insurers to provide mandatory coverage for Catastrophic Ground Cover Collapse (CGCC) — but this only applies when the home is condemned and a visible depression forms.
-For broader protection, Florida insurers must offer an optional sinkhole loss endorsement, which covers structural and foundation damage from sinkhole activity before the home is condemned.
-If you live in a high-risk county (like Hernando, Pasco, or Hillsborough), this endorsement is strongly worth considering.
+Under Florida Statute 627.706, all residential insurers must include mandatory coverage for Catastrophic Ground Cover Collapse (CGCC) in every policy, but the bar is extremely high.
+CGCC only triggers when all four conditions are met: an abrupt ground collapse, a depression visible to the naked eye, structural damage to the building including the foundation, and the home being condemned and ordered vacated by a government agency.
+For broader protection, Florida insurers must also offer an optional sinkhole loss endorsement, which covers structural and foundation damage from sinkhole activity before the home is condemned.
+The trade-off: sinkhole endorsements carry a separate deductible of 1%, 2%, 5%, or 10% of dwelling coverage.
+Insurers can require geological testing and may decline the optional endorsement if testing reveals existing sinkhole activity.
+If you live in a high-risk county (like Hernando, Pasco, or Hillsborough), see our full sinkhole insurance guide before deciding.

 Smart Savings Made Simple!